Managing loans in QuickBooks Online involves accurately recording payments to reflect both principal and interest components.

 Keep reading for full instructions with screenshots.

-Paying a Loan with a Check
+Recording a Loan Payment Using a Check

 In my example, I’m making a payment of $500.